-It seems to me there are an increasing number of people who are wheat intolerant.
-And there are those who are not specifically intolerant but who go wheat free as part of a healthier diet to improve digestion and see if they reap any benefits.
+Spelt is a good flour to try if you are reducing your wheat consumption.
+There are those who are not specifically intolerant but who go wheat free as part of a healthier diet to improve digestion and see if they reap any benefits.
 Many people report improvements to their general well being when go on a wheat free diet (not to be confused with a gluten free diet).

-Spelt Flour is and ancient grain, used commonly until the last century but is once again gaining popularity for its low gluten content and its nutritional properties
+Spelt Flour is an ancient grain, used commonly until the last century but is once again gaining popularity for its low gluten content and its nutritional properties

 I have some friends who are wheat intolerant and I thought I would try making some scones with Spelt flour and am delighted at how good they are.
-And I don’t know if it is just psychological, but they do seem to be lighter on the stomach and more digestable.
+And I don’t know if it is just psychological, but they do seem to be lighter on the stomach and easier to digest.

 Spelt Flour For Baking